Zoning Bylaw

 When you feel that you are familiar with the requirements for making a zoning amendment application and have completed and compiled all of the required application submissions, contact Planning staff for a final review of submissions and staff will forward a link for you to upload your submissions to and provide you with the required application fees and methods available for payment.

-ONCE YOUR APPLICATION HAS BEEN SUBMITTED AND IT IS CONFIRMED TO BE COMPLETE THE NEXT STEPS ARE AS FOLLOWS
+ONCE YOUR APPLICATION HAS BEEN SUBMITTED AND IT IS CONFIRMED TO BE COMPLETE, THE NEXT STEPS ARE AS FOLLOWS:

-Step 6 – Community Information Meeting
+Step 5 – Community Information Meeting

 The applicant may be required to hold a Community Information Meeting prior to the Bylaw being considered by Council.

-Step 7 – Referrals
+Step 6 – Referrals

 An applicantion mayb e refered to other City staff and applicable external agencies for review and comment.